beltex/SMCKit/README.md

 - The use of this library  will almost certainly not be allowed in the Mac App Store as it is essentially using a private API
-- If you are creating an OS X command line tool, you cannot use SMCKit as a library as Swift does not currently support static libraries.
+- If you are creating a macOS command line tool, you cannot use SMCKit as a library as Swift does not currently support static libraries.
 In such a case, the `SMC.swift` file must simply be included in your project as another source file.
 See